ShaharBand/sentinel/README.md

   - 🧰 [Beanie](https://github.com/roman-right/beanie): for the Python MongoDB database interactions (ODM).
   - 🔍 [Pydantic](https://github.com/samuelcolvin/pydantic): used by FastAPI, for the data validation and settings management.
   - 💾 [MongoDB](https://github.com/mongodb/mongo): as the NoSQL database.
-  - 📦 [Poetry](https://github.com/python-poetry/poetry): A dependency management and packaging tool for Python.
+  - 📦 [UV](https://github.com/astral-sh/uv): An extremely fast Python package and project manager.

 ### Frontend